patrickfav/bcrypt/README.md

 [Grab jar from latest release.](https://github.com/patrickfav/bcrypt/releases/latest)

+### OSGi

+The library should be prepared to be used with the OSGi framework with the help of the [bundle plugin](http://felix.apache.org/documentation/subprojects/apache-felix-maven-bundle-plugin-bnd.html).

 ### CLI Tool

 Get the binary from the [release page](https://github.com/patrickfav/bcrypt/releases/latest) or build it yourself by with mvn (see below).
 The `jar`